zentrum-lexikographie/dwdsmor/README.md

 (('der', 'die'), ('sein', 'sein'), ('ein', 'eine'), ('Test', 'Test'), ('.', '.'))
 ```

-Next to the Python API, the package provides a simple command-line
+In addition to the Python API, the package provides a simple
-interface named `dwdsmor`.
-To analyze a word form, pass it as an
+command-line interface named `dwdsmor`.
+To analyze a word form, pass it
-argument:
+as an argument:

 ```plaintext
 $ dwdsmor gebildet